 This is version 2 for me.
 After 25+ years of making crêpes with my first recipe, I finally decided to adjust it after my daughter went to the web and couldn't find it.
 So she found another one and used it instead.
 Her crêpes were buttery and more delicious I thought than mine.
 So, I adjusted my recipe to use butter and more eggs.

 For a savory crêpe, common at crêperies throughout France and Québec, omit ½ the sugar and substitute vegetable oil for part or all of the butter (unless your savory dish would benefit from the butter) in the recipe below.
-Also, substitute buckwheat flour for ½ of the flour in this recipe for authentic Breton-style Saracen (sarrasin) crêpes.
+Also, substitute buckwheat flour for ½ or even all of the flour in this recipe for authentic Breton-style Saracen (sarrasin) crêpes.
 Stuff with chicken or broccoli and pour a Béchamel sauce over it, or do a breakfast with eggs, bacon and cheese.
-Etc. There is no limit.
+Etc. There is no limit to what you can stuff crêpes with.

 Now, if these pages were widely perused by French and hosted commentaries, very rude remarks concerning this Breton crêpe would be inscribed.
 First, some are indignant that crêpe is misapplied to the Breton galette.
 Second, some swear up and down that water and not milk must be used.
 Last, many think it's a great act of impiety to add wheat flour.

-Ultimately, you’ll find recipes for Breton crêpes that match mine.
-Still others call them by this name, they are sold under this name at crêperies all over France and Québec, many swear by using milk (it’s Brittany after all: with Normandie the two make Wisconsin little more than a footnote in the annals of dairy history), and many think that they taste better when a portion of wheat flour is added.
+Ultimately, you'll find plenty of recipes for Breton crêpes that match mine.
+Still others call them by this name, they are sold under this name at crêperies all over France and Québec, many swear by using milk (it's Brittany after all: with Normandie the two make Wisconsin little more than a footnote in the annals of dairy history), and many think that they taste better when a portion of wheat flour is added.
+I like buckwheat and I like wheat flour.
+For savory, I would probably not choose wheat flour.
+For dessert crêpes, I like both, but I would not be averse to bumping the sugar content to take the edge off the buckwheat (or off the whole wheat flour if I were using that).

 Great crêpes are paper-thin and evenly round.